fenago/kafka-training/lab_guides/md/lab-consumer-exception.md

 times, *it still continues forever*.
 The reason for this is explained [in the docs](https://docs.spring.io/spring-kafka/docs/current/reference/html/#seek-to-current).

-### Experiment: batch consumer error handling in Spring Kafka: really limited retries    <a name="spring-batch-error-4"/>
+### Experiment: batch consumer error handling in Spring Kafka: really limited retries

 To actually limit number of retries for failed messages when using batch consumer, there are a few other options.
 We will test